 dotnet publish -r win-x64 -c Release

-The following example publishes the app for Linux as a native AOT application.
-A native AOT binary produced on Linux machine is only going to work on same or newer Linux version.
-For example, native AOT binary produced on Ubuntu 20.04 is going to run on Ubuntu 20.04 and later, but it is not going to run on Ubuntu 18.04.
+The following example publishes the app for Linux as a Native AOT application.
+A Native AOT binary produced on Linux machine is only going to work on same or newer Linux version.
+For example, Native AOT binary produced on Ubuntu 20.04 is going to run on Ubuntu 20.04 and later, but it isn't going to run on Ubuntu 18.04.

 dotnet publish -r linux-arm64 -c Release

-The app will be available in the publish directory and will contain all the code needed to run in it, including a stripped-down version of the coreclr runtime.
+The app is available in the publish directory and contains all the code needed to run in it, including a stripped-down version of the coreclr runtime.

-Check out the native AOT samples available in the dotnet/samples repository on GitHub.
-The samples include Linux and Windows Dockerfiles that demonstrate how to automate installation of prerequisites and publishing .NET projects with native AOT using containers.
+Check out the Native AOT samples available in the dotnet/samples repository on GitHub.
+The samples include Linux and Windows Dockerfiles that demonstrate how to automate installation of prerequisites and publish .NET projects with Native AOT using containers.

-The native AOT publishing follows platform conventions for native toolchains.
+Native AOT publishing follows platform conventions for native toolchains.
 The default behavior of native toolchains on Windows is to produce debug information in a separate .pdb file.
-The default behavior of native toolchains on Linux is to include the debug information in the native binary which makes the native binary significantly larger.
+The default behavior of native toolchains on Linux is to include the debug information in the native binary, which makes the native binary larger.